Turbulent disruption of density staircases in stratified shear flows: Nonlinear dynamics

 Using the above boundary and initial conditions, system~\eqref{eq:system_adim_hyperdiffusion} can be solved using the method presented in appendix~\ref{appendix:numerical_scheme}.
 In order to \cpc{obtain} the velocity and the buoyancy fields from the computed shear and the stratification profiles, $S$ and $N^{2}$ are integrated over space.
 The integration constants are chosen so that the conservation of mass and momentum is respected:

-We focus our attention on four sets of linearly unstable parameters \cpc{as marked with stars on figure \ref{fig:stability_plot_maximum_unstable_wave_number}}: \begin{itemize} \item \textbf{Case 1}: $\text{Ri}_{b}=5$ (\cpc{on the} decreasing \cpc{right} flank of \cpc{the $\Gamma$-curve}), $\text{Pr}_{T}=0$, $\text{Pr}_{m}=7$ and $\text{Re}=1000$.
-This set of parameters illustrates the theoretical results presented in section~\ref{section:Pr_T_0} for $\text{Pr}_{T} = 0$. \cpc{We show} the numerical solution in figure~\ref{fig:evolution_Pr_T_O_Rib_5}.
-Perturbations in the velocity profile are damped and the linear velocity profile (constant shear profile) is retrieved whereas perturbations in the buoyancy profile grow and form layers that eventually merge.
+We focus our attention on four sets of linearly unstable parameters, each with $\text{Re}=1000$ and $\text{Pr}=7$, as marked with stars on figures~\ref{fig:stability_plot_maximum_growth_rate} and~\ref{fig:stability_plot_maximum_unstable_wave_number}: \begin{itemize} \item \textbf{Case ZN}: ${N_{c}^{\ast}}^{2} = 0$ and $\text{Pr}_{T} = 1$.
+This choice of parameters illustrates the limiting unstratified case ${N_{c}^{\ast}}^{2} = 0$ presented in section~\ref{section:N2_0}.
+We show the numerical results in figure~\ref{fig:time_line_Pr_T_1_Rib_0}.
+Here the perturbations in the buoyancy profile do not grow above their initial magnitude and layering occurs in the velocity profile.